 - the first four books of the Craft Sequence by Campbell Award and two-time Hugo Award-nominee Max Gladstone: Three Parts Dead (Tor/Macmillan, 2012), which received a starred review in Publishers Weekly ★, and which the Washington Post called “the best kind of urban fantasy,” NPR “sharp, original, and passionate,” and Patrick Rothfuss, “Stunningly good.
 Stupefyingly good”; Two Serpents Rise (Tor/Macmillan, 2013), which received a starred review in Publishers Weekly ★; Full Fathom Five (Tor/Macmillan, 2014), which received a starred review in Publishers Weekly ★, and was nominated for the Lambda Award; and Last First Snow (Tor/Macmillan, 2015), which received a starred review in Publishers Weekly ★; and

 - debut Sekret by Lindsay Smith (Roaring Brook Press/Macmillan, 2014), which received a starred review in Publishers Weekly ★, and left Printz Honor author Elizabeth Wein “aching.”

-My former clients–most of whom sought new agents, given the unexpected nature of my departure–include Scott G.F.
+My former clients–most of whom sought new agents, given the unexpected nature of my departure, following the loss of my mother–include Scott G.F.
 Bailey; Teresa Frohock (★); Campbell Award and two-time Hugo Award-nominee Max Gladstone (★); Dawn Kurtagich (★); Samuel Mann, MD; Kathryn Purdie (later a #1 New York Times debut bestseller); Lauren Smith (later a USA Today bestseller and RITA-award finalist); Lindsay Smith (★); and Elliot Wake (★) (later a USA Today bestseller), among others.